SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 ..
 TODO:

-    Is raw-value-type the correct thing to put here?
+    TR: Is raw-value-type the correct thing to put here?
     According to the grammar, it's an inheritance list, which can take a list of protocols.